Volvo XC40 Recharge electric review: range, battery & charging

 Volvo XC40 Recharge electric range

-Run the battery flat, fully recharging it at home from a standard 7.4kW wallbox will take over 12 hours for the twin-motor model, or just under 11 hours for the entry-level version.
-Alternatively, if your property has three-phase electricity, the XC40 Recharge can take advantage of faster 11kW home charging, reducing those times to just under seven and just over eight hours respectively for the smaller and larger batteries.
+If you run the battery to near-flat, fully recharging it at home from a standard 7.4kW wallbox will take over 12 hours for the twin-motor model, or just under 11 hours for the entry-level version.
+Alternatively, if your property has three-phase electricity (most don’t), the XC40 Recharge can take advantage of faster 11kW home charging, reducing those times to just under seven and just over eight hours respectively for the smaller and larger batteries.

 In This Review

 - 2Range, battery & charging - currently readingThe electric XC40 has received a range boost for 2023, while rapid charging speeds remain competitive for its class

 - 3Running costs & insuranceAffordable company-car tax and infrequent servicing count in the electric XC40's favour here